ruf10/ruf10.github.io/_pages/about.md

   - /about.html
 ---

-I’m Rui Fang, a Ph.D. candidate in Mathematics at the University of Pittsburgh, working under the guidance of Prof. William Layton ([webpage](https://www.mathematics.pitt.edu/people/ant-73)) in the numerical analysis group.
-I develop accurate and efficient numerical algorithms to extend the predictability horizon for the simulation of turbulent flows by addressing data uncertainty and the chaotic behavior of flows.
-Advancements in these methods are essential for studying climate patterns, energy production, and global warming.
+I’m **Rui Fang**, a Zassenhaus Assistant Professor in the Department of Mathematics at The Ohio State University (starting Aug.
+2025).
+I completed my Ph.D. in Mathematics at the University of Pittsburgh under the guidance of Prof. William Layton ([webpage](https://www.mathematics.pitt.edu/people/ant-73)).

-My research interests include data assimilation, machine learning, deep learning, probabilistic graphical models, deep reinforcement learning, numerical analysis, scientific computing, computational fluid dynamics, finite element methods, ensemble simulations, and turbulence modeling.
+Turbulent flows are chaotic and hard to predict.
+My research develops smarter numerical methods — combining data assimilation, ensemble simulations, machine learning, and structure-preserving algorithms — to extend how far into the future we can trust flow simulations.
+This helps scientists study climate patterns, design energy systems, and model complex physical phenomena.

 <img align="right" width="300" src="{{ site.url }}{{ site.baseurl }}/images/von_karman_vortex.jpeg"/>